Mindera/latte-pageobject/README.md

          }
      },

-     // The `crunchy` parts of the API, where you can add getters, utility functions, or any other flavour to your        // Latte.
-But like any other hot, creamy drink, you should be moderate with the sprinkles.
+     // The `crunchy` parts of the API, where you can add getters, or any other flavour to your Latte.
+But like any other hot, creamy drink, you should be moderate adding this sprinkles to your drink

      getSomeMeaningValueFromMyPageObject: function () {
         return something;
      }
 }
-return latte.makeIt(api, [parentPageObject, otherPageObject]);
 ```

 ## Tests